tcltk/tcl/doc/markdown/FileSystem.md

 ## Filesystempathtypeproc

 Function to determine the type of a path in this filesystem.
 May be NULL, in which case no type information will be available to users of the filesystem.
-The "type" is used only for informational purposes, and should be returned as the string representation of the Tcl\_Obj which is returned.
+The "type" is used only for informational purposes, and should be returned as the string representation of the [Tcl\_Obj][Object3] which is returned.
 A typical return value might be "networked", "zip" or "ftp".
-The Tcl\_Obj result is owned by the filesystem and so Tcl will increment the reference count of that value if it wishes to retain a reference to it.
+The [Tcl\_Obj][Object3] result is owned by the filesystem and so Tcl will increment the reference count of that value if it wishes to retain a reference to it.

 ```
 typedef Tcl_Obj *Tcl_FSFilesystemPathTypeProc(